wheaney/breezy-desktop/README.md

 3. Launch the nested GNOME Shell using `MUTTER_DEBUG_DUMMY_MODE_SPECS="1920x1080@60" dbus-run-session -- gnome-shell --nested`

 ### Breezy GNOME Usage

-All controls are provided through the Breezy Desktop application.
+After setup, you'll have an application called `Breezy Desktop` installed.
+Launch that and follow any instructions.
+You will need to log out and back in at least once to get the GNOME extension working.
 You can also configure keyboard shortcuts for the most common toggle actions.
 The Breezy Desktop app doesn't have to be running to use the virtual desktop or the keyboard shortcuts once you've configured everything to your liking.

+For a double-wide screen, enable "widescreen mode" using the toggle in the Breezy Desktop application. **Note: this can be significantly more resource intensive than non-widescreen, you may notice performance dips on older hardware.**

 ### Upcoming Features
 1. Port to GNOME 43/44